-U.S.D. #293, Quinter, Kansas is nondiscriminatory on the basis of race, color, national origin, sex, age, or handicap in admission or access to, treatment or employment in its programs and activities.
-If an exceptional need arises, U.S.D. #293 is committed to provide services to all students who quality according to Kansas State Law.
+U.S.D. #293, Quinter, Kansas does not discriminate on the basis of race, color, national origin, religion, sex, age, or handicap in admission or access to, treatment or employment in its programs and activities.
+If an exceptional need arises, U.S.D. #293 is committed to provide services to all students who qualify according to Kansas State Law.
+The following person has been designated to handle inquiries regarding the nondiscrimination policies: Superintendent, Kari Kephart, 601 Gove Street, Quinter, KS 67752.